 6 May 2020

 House passes a motion temporarily changing the payment of allowances.
-Members who speak during a physical sitting or virtual proceeding are entitled to an allowance of £162.
+Members who participate during a physical sitting or virtual proceeding are entitled to an allowance of £162.
+This is applied retrospectively to sittings from 21 April 2020.

 House passes a motion enabling the committee stage of public bills to take place in a virtual proceeding.

 12 May 2020

 Lord McFall of Alcluith, then Senior Deputy Speaker and chair of the Procedure Committee, writes to all members to say the House will return to sitting four days a week from 18 May, and look towards plans for online voting and hybrid proceedings.

 Online annunciator (beta) launched: ParliamentNow.